-This study aimed to evaluate the variation in PM10 in the subways over the past years in Korea and to identify factors influencing the PM10 level.
-The PM10 measured internally by subway companies according to legal requirements was categorized by subway characteristics.
-These were statistically examined using a mixed effect model to identify the parameters influencing PM10 level.
-The PM10 levels monitored near platforms or waiting rooms ranged from 53.9 to 92.4 µg m−3 and were all below the 150 µg m−3 which is a regulatory standard.
-PM10 levels monitored on platforms were found to far exceed the yearly average atmospheric environmental standard (50 µg m−3).
-Based on both univariate and multiple analyses, several subway characteristics, including the presence of a platform screen doors (PSD), were found to be significantly associated with PM10 level, though there is little difference in significant factors among cities.
-Particularly, stations without transfer lines and the presence of PSD contributed to reduction in the PM10 level at the platform, except for Busan and in specific years.
+This study aimed to evaluate the variation in PM10 concentration and identify the factors influencing it in Korean subways during the past decade.
+The PM10 measured internally by subway companies according to legal requirements was categorized by the subway’s characteristics, which were statistically examined using a mixed effects model to identify the relevant parameters.
+The average levels monitored near or on the platforms and in the waiting rooms ranged from 53.9 to 92.4 µg m−3, remaining below the Indoor Air Quality Control Act regulatory standard of 150 µg m−3.
+However, the levels monitored on the platforms far exceeded the average yearly atmospheric environmental standard (50 µg m−3).
+Based on both univariate and multiple analyses, several subway characteristics, including the presence of a platform screen door (PSD), were found to significantly correlate with the concentration, although slight differences in the significant factors were detected between the cities.
+Particularly, the absence of transfer lines and the presence of a PSD reduced the platform concentration, except at Busan and during specific years.